 Do I have to rinse glass bottles and jars before putting them in my recycling bin?

 Yes.
 Food and other residue should be cleaned from the glass bottles/jars before they are put in your recycling bin as any contamination may impact on the ability to recycle some items.
 It also poses a health and safety risk for staff sorting recyclables.
 To save water, rinse them in your dishwashing water after you have finished the dishes.

 Do I have to remove the lids from glass bottles and jars before I put them in my recycling bin?

 Yes.
-Once you have rinsed the glass bottle/jar of food residue, make sure you leave the lids loose in your recycling bin (don’t put them back on the bottle/jar), so they can be separated more effectively at the MRF.
+Once you have rinsed the glass bottle/jar of food residue, make sure you put the lids in the general waste bin.
 Removing lids also ensures that no liquids remain in the bottles/jars and potentially contaminate the load or create a health and safety risk for the staff sorting the recyclables.

 Why can’t I put drinking glasses and broken window glass in my recycling bin?